jsummers/imageworsener/readme.txt

    unless you use -intclamp, in which case both the intermediate and final samples are clamped.

+ -reorient <operation>
+   Rotate or mirror the image.

+   Available operations:
+    "5" or "rotate90": Rotate 90 degrees clockwise.
+    "3" or "rotate180": Rotate 180 degrees.
+    "6" or "rotate270": Rotate 270 degrees clockwise.
+    "1" or "fliph": Flip horizontally (across a vertical axis).
+    "2" or "flipv": Flip vertically (across a horizontal axis).
+    "4" or "transpose": Flip across upper-left-to-lower-right axis.
+    "7" or "transverse": Flip across upper-right-to-lower-left axis.
+    "0": No change.

+   Rotating/mirroring causes the source image to be interpreted as if it had a different orientation.
+So, all other options (-width, -crop, etc.) are based on the new orientation, not the original.

  -crop <x>,<y>,<width>,<height>
    Crop the source image before processing it.
 Pixels outside the specified area will be ignored.